bencyubahiro77/Eskalate-Blog-app/README.md

 ## Running Tests

-All tests mock the database — no real DB or Redis connection needed.
+All tests mock the database — **no real DB or Redis connection needed**.

 ```bash
 npx jest --forceExit